vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 * Without decoding, they weren’t actually reading.

 Flesch was backed up with research.
-Third graders couldn’t even recognize 90% of the words they spoke daily because they had never been taught to sound them out.
+Third graders couldn’t even recognize 90% of the words they spoke daily because they had never been taught to sound them out[^time1955].
 His book became a bestseller.
 The debate exploded into what we now call the “reading wars.”